 Nebraska Revised Statute 29-3523

-(1) That part of criminal history record information consisting of a notation of an arrest, described in subsection (2) of this section, shall not be disseminated to persons other than criminal justice agencies after the expiration of the periods described in subsection (2) of this section except when the subject of the record:
+(1) That part of criminal history record information consisting of a notation of an arrest, described in subsection (3) of this section, shall not be disseminated to persons other than criminal justice agencies after the expiration of the periods described in subsection (3) of this section except as provided in subsection (2) of this section and except when the subject of the record:

 (a) Is currently the subject of prosecution or correctional control as the result of a separate arrest;